keul/keul.it/content/blog/javascript-execute-cpu-intensive-tasks-with-workers/index.md

 Until Workers has been introduced.

 A Worker is a background task (this time, for real) that execute in a **separate thread**.
+Web Workers are one of the technology behind bigger brother Service Worker.
 It has some limitations, it can't touch the DOM for example, but can communicate with the main thread using messages (so asynchronously).

 A Web Worker usage is not exactly straightforward as running a thead in programming language, using Vanilla JS you should run something like this: